 The review team is tailored for each review but will always involve at least two experienced consultant (or equivalent) paediatricians and a Review Manager.
 The team may also involve nursing and lay reviewers, and we have run some cross-specialty reviews with involvement from RCOG (Royal College of Obstetricians and Gynaecologists), RCM (Royal College of Midwives), Royal College of Emergency Medicine (RCEM) and RCoA (Royal College of Anaesthetists).

-Our review process follows A framework of operating principles for managing invited reviews within healthcare, developed by the AoMRC in 2016.
+Our review process follows the 2022 update of A framework of operating principles for managing invited reviews within healthcare, developed and published by the Academy of Medical Royal Colleges (AoMRC).

 Each client has their own issues to resolve.
 These have included: